youngwoon/videoboard/README.md

 * `--display`          : Display videos and images

 2. Check the website at `http://127.0.0.1:8000` or `http://[server]:[port]`.
 Whenever click a directory, videos and images inside will be reloaded.

 ## Installation
+*Only work on Python3*

 Install from pip:
 ```
 pip install videoboard
+# or pip3 install videoboard
 ```

-Install from the latest version:
+Install from the latest code:
 ```
 git clone https://github.com/youngwoon/videoboard.git
 cd videoboard
 pip install -e .
 ```

 ## License